 The odds and payouts are slightly different for each wheel type, and are listed below.
-If you are looking for professional roulette systems that work, visit the www.roulettephysics.com home page.
+If you are looking for professional roulette systems that work, see the top 5 roulette systems that work.

 Roulette Odds and Payouts

 |Bet||Payout||European Roulette Odds (Chance of Winning)||European Roulette House Edge||American Roulette Odds (Chance of Winning)||American Roulette House Edge|

 |Evens / Odds||1:1||48.65%||2.7%||47.37%||5.26%|

 |3 Numbers (street)||11:1||8.11%||2.7%||7.89%||5.26%|

 Types Of Roulette Bets:

 The two main types of bets are “inside” and “outside”.
 There are different betting limits for each type of bet.
 Usually you can bet much higher on outside bets.
 This is for a few reasons, but mainly because the payouts are much higher on inside bets.

 The Types of Roulette Bets, Roulette Odds and Chip Placement